PepsRyuu/focus-locker/README.md

 ## API

-### FocusLocker.request(element, [returnElement])
+### FocusLocker.request(element, [options])

 * Allows you to lock focus into the specified element.
 * By default, when you release focus, it will return to the focused element before locking.
-* You can optionally choose which element to return to by specifying the second optional parameter.
 * You can stack the focus locks, like a dialog on top of a dialog.
+* You can optionally choose additional options in an object:
+    * `returnElement: Element` - Element to return to on release.
+Defaults to `document.activeElement`
+    * `preventScroll: Boolean` - When focus is triggered, prevent scrolling of the page, including on return.
+Defaults to `false`.

 ### FocusLocker.release([element])